Dr Eddy Wajon

 Eddy Wajon is active in conservation, takes stunning photographs of amazing wildflowers, writes and publishes wildflower guidebooks, and owns 2 bush properties in Gondwanalink.

 EddyWajon is an expert in, and grows, protects and promotes, the value and beauty of the Western Australian (WA) bushland, especially the wildflowers.
-Eddy Wajon has been described as "A Natural Treasure" by the Wildflower Society of Western Australia.
+Eddy Wajon has been described as "A Natural Treasure" by the Wildflower Society of Western Australia (WSWA).
 Between 2011 and 2014, Eddy was the State President of the Wildflower Society, and the President of the Murdoch Branch of the Society.
-He is currently the Chair of the Roadside Vegetation sub-committee.
+He was the Chair of the WSWA Roadside Vegetation sub-committee from 2017 to 2020.
+He has been the National Conservation Officer of the Australian Native Plants Society Australia since 2018.

 Eddy Wajon and his wife own two large blocks of remnant bushland in the southwest of WA for conservation, Chingarrup Sanctuary in Boxwood Hill and Mondurup View in Tenterden, protecting, revegetating, managing and sharing them with friends and visitors from all over the world.